unosquare/swan/README.md

 var data = Json.Deserialize<BasicJson>(basicJson);
 ```

-### The `CsvWriter`
+### The `CsvWriter` class

-Many projects require the use of CSV files to export the information, with `CsvWriter` you can easily write objects and data to CSV format, also gives a useful way to save the information into a file.
+Many projects require the use of CSV files to export and import data.
+With `CsvWriter` you can easily write objects and data to CSV format.
+It also provides a useful way to save the data to a file.

 [CsvWriter API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Formatters.CsvWriter.html)